2025 Virginia Attorney General election: Campaign

 In Jones's initial statement following the publication, he accused his opponent of "dropping smears through Trump-controlled media organizations to assault my character and rescue his desperate campaign" and stated that his opponent "will continue to be accountable to Donald Trump, not the people of Virginia."
 Prior to the article, it had come out that in the same year, Jones was charged with reckless driving after driving 116 miles per hour on Interstate 64 in New Kent County.
 Despite Virginia's mandatory one-year jail sentence for reckless driving, Jones was sentenced to 1,000 hours of community service, half of which he served working for his own PAC, Meet Our Moment, along with a $1,500 fine.
-Jones would later issue a statement taking responsibility for the text messages and apologized to Gilbert and his family.
+Jones later issued a statement taking responsibility for the text messages, and apologized to Gilbert and his family.

-A criminal investigation was opened against Jones by the New Kent County Commonwealth's Attorney on October 9, stating that the documentation did not clearly indicate that Meet Our Moment was a political action committee and that community service must be performed at nonpolitical nonprofit organizations.
-On October 21, a judge signed an order recusing the New Kent County Commonwealth's Attorney and appointing the Williamsburg-James City County Commonwealth's Attorney as a special prosecutor to oversee the investigation.
+A criminal investigation was opened against Jones by the New Kent County commonwealth's attorney on October 9, stating that the documentation did not clearly indicate that Meet Our Moment was a political action committee and that community service must be performed at nonpolitical nonprofit organizations.
+On October 21, a judge signed an order recusing the New Kent County commonwealth's attorney and appointing the Williamsburg-James City County commonwealth's attorney as a special prosecutor to oversee the investigation.